mrkmg/git-stream/README.md

-    -m, --message {message}   A message for the merge (Implies -n) -n, --no-ff               Force a non fast-forward merge -l, --leave               Do not merge the release branch back into the working branch
+    -m, --message {message}   A message for the merge (Implies -n) -n, --no-ff               Force a non fast-forward merge -l, --leave               Do not remove the release branch -d, --no-merge            Do not merge the release branch back into the working branch

 ## Example